Law Firm SEO Experts – Hire the Team That’s Obsessed With Rankings in Google

 Every week at work, I hear a different “SEO expert” horror story from a client.
 And guess what?
 I understand why.

 I’m not going to lie.
-SEO is hard.
+SEO for lawyers is hard.
 Every part of SEO is hard:

 - Staying on top of Google’s algorithm changes.